Skip to main content

 note

 To obtain your credentials (client_id and a client_secret), login to the Kameleoon platform.
-On your profile page (top right icon > My profile), and click the See my API credentials link.
+On your profile page (top right icon > My profile), click the See my API credentials link.

 Obtaining an access_token